learningOrchestra/learningOrchestra-docs/docs/microservices.md

 features_testing = assembler.transform(testing_df)
 ```

 ## Additional information
 ### Spark Microservices

 The Projection, t-SNE, PCA and Model builder microservices uses the Spark microservice to work.

 By default, this microservice has only one instance.
-In case your data processing requires more computing power, you can scale this microservice.

-To do this, with learningOrchestra already deployed, run the following in the manager machine of your Docker swarm cluster:
+In case youyou require more computing power, you can scale this microservice by running the following command in the manager machine of the swarm cluster on which learningOrchestra is deployed:

 `docker service scale microservice_sparkworker=NUMBER_OF_INSTANCES`

-*\** `NUMBER_OF_INSTANCES` *is the number of Spark microservice instances which you require.
-Choose it according to your cluster resources and your resource requirements.*
+where `NUMBER_OF_INSTANCES` is the number of Spark microservice instances which you require, chosen according to your cluster resources and your computing power needs.